drug-design/course/docs/chapters/3d-mimic-design-case-studies.md

 ![](https://media.drugdesign.org/course/3d-mimic-design-case-studies/far_2_3_0_0_1.png){: loading=lazy }
 ### 4-Aminobenzoic Spacer to Replace Val-Ile Dipeptide

-The following modifications of the initial tetrapeptide were made: (1) a rigid 4-aminobenzoic spacer to replace the Val-Ile dipeptide fragment and (2) the replacement of the cysteine amide bond by a methyleneamino group.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='3d-mimic-design-case-studies/4-aminobenzoic-spacer-to-replace-val-ile-dipeptide-d02a1ac3'><i class='fa fa-play' aria-hidden='true'></i></button>The following modifications of the initial tetrapeptide were made: (1) a rigid 4-aminobenzoic spacer to replace the Val-Ile dipeptide fragment and (2) the replacement of the cysteine amide bond by a methyleneamino group.
 The resulting molecule 2 proved to inhibit FTase with an IC<sub>50</sub> of 267 nM.

 ![](https://media.drugdesign.org/course/3d-mimic-design-case-studies/far_2_4_1_0_1.png){: loading=lazy }

 ### Superposition with X-Ray Structure of Initial Tripeptide

-The view shown here visualizes the superposition of compound 2 (in blue) with the crystal structure of the initial tetrapeptide and illustrates the underlying design idea.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='3d-mimic-design-case-studies/superposition-x-ray-structure-initial-tripeptide-7cbd7ed3'><i class='fa fa-play' aria-hidden='true'></i></button>The view shown here visualizes the superposition of compound 2 (in blue) with the crystal structure of the initial tetrapeptide and illustrates the underlying design idea.

 ![](https://media.drugdesign.org/course/3d-mimic-design-case-studies/snap_farnesyl4_s2.png){: loading=lazy }

 ### The Simple Aromatic Central Ring is not Sufficient

-The 4-aminobenzoic moiety mimics the corresponding Val-Ile backbone however the simple aromatic ring does not reach the volume occupied by the side-chains of the dipeptide.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='3d-mimic-design-case-studies/simple-aromatic-central-ring-is-not-sufficient-fbbae0fa'><i class='fa fa-play' aria-hidden='true'></i></button>The 4-aminobenzoic moiety mimics the corresponding Val-Ile backbone however the simple aromatic ring does not reach the volume occupied by the side-chains of the dipeptide.
 Substituted analogs were designed to improve the overlap with the reference peptide.
 *[analog]: A molecule structurally similar to another, generally based on the same scaffold *[analogs]: A molecule structurally similar to another, generally based on the same scaffold *[nce]: New Chemical Entity: a compound not previously described.